MooersLab/tmux-rocks/README.md

 # tmux is easier than it looks

 Tmux is a terminal mutliplexer.
-It supports easier navigation between windows and splits a window into multiple panes.
+It supports easy navigation between windows and splits a window into multiple panes.
 It supports the foolish pursuit of multi-tasking.
 Your multipaned terminal window gives on-lookers the illusion that you know something about computers.
 A very attractive feature is that it is highly programmable using Bash.

+I have been aware of `tmux` since my Vim year before switching to Emacs several years ago.
+`tmux` looked confusing to me at the time.
+It no longer is because Emacs mimics multiplexing with its support for easy splitting of buffers.
+As a result, I might have been better prepared to pick it up quite quickly.

 <img width="1711" alt="Screenshot 2024-11-12 at 4 42 51 AM" src="https://github.com/user-attachments/assets/c1bda3ed-2f25-4d84-9256-704d519afc79">